 What is an IFSP?

 The IFSP- the Individualized Family Service Plan- is a written plan that is developed for an eligible infant or toddler (up to his third birthday) who has a developmental delay or a disability.
 It outlines all of the services or interventions that your child and family will receive.
-(An IEP- Individualized Education Plan- is for children ages 3 and up and will be discussed in another post.)
+(An IEP- Individualized Education Plan- is for children ages 3 and up.)

 How do you know if your child qualifies for services?

 In the United States, we have a federal law that is specifically geared to helping babies and children with delays or disabilities.
 Part C of the Individuals with Disabilities Education Act (IDEA) is a $436 million program administered by states that serves infants and toddlers with developmental delays or who have diagnosed conditions with high probabilities of resulting in developmental delays.
 Please see my prior posts where I explain how to have your child (birth to age 3 or ages 3 - 21) evaluated for free if you suspect that he has a delay or problem.

 Once your child has been evaluated and the team (which includes parents!) has met and discussed the results of the testing, you will learn if your child is considered eligible for services.
 If he is, the next step is to develop the IFSP.